NateZimmer/Maths.js/README.md

 //7.000		8.000		5.000
 ```

-**Matrix Addition:**
+**Matrix Opperations (Addition, Multiplicaiton ...ect):**
-One can add scalars or other matricies.
-Commands can be chained.
+One can add or perform any basic matrix opperation with scalars or other matricies.
+These commands can be sequentially chained.
 ```js
 var A = Matrixs.make([[1,2,3],[4,5,6],[7,8,5]); //creates a 3x3 matrix
 A.add(1).add([[1,2,3],[0,0,0],[0,0,0]]).print(); // adds scalar of 1 to matrix, then adds a 3x3 matrix, then prints result.